 The word "Loch" is the Scottish Gaelic and Irish term for a lake or a sea inlet.

-Beyond the lake the trail begins to climb again, and at just over 3.6 miles you’ll reach the Sky Pond / Andrews Glacier split.
+Beyond the lake the trail begins to climb again, and at just over 3.6 miles you'll arrive at the Sky Pond / Andrews Glacier split.
 The trail to the right leads to Andrews Glacier and the Andrews Creek Backcountry Campsite, the only campsite in this area.
-To continue on towards Sky Pond, stay to the left at this junction.
+To continue on towards Sky Pond hikers should stay to the left at this junction.

 Roughly one-third of a mile above the junction you'll have your first good view of Timberline Falls, high above the trail.
 From this vantage point the trail begins to climb a series of rock steps.
 The optimal word here will be "gasp", as you'll be gasping for air during this next section of trail which climbs roughly 200 feet in just 0.15 miles.

-Just over 4 miles from the trailhead hikers will reach the base of Timberline Falls.
+At just over 4 miles from the trailhead hikers will reach the base of Timberline Falls.
 The main portion of the waterfall drops roughly 100 feet, and continues cascading down the valley below you.
-Be sure to look out across the valley for a birds-eye view of The Loch off in the distance.
+Be sure to look out across the valley for a birds-eye view of The Loch in the far-off distance.

 At the top of the climb, just over 4.1 miles from the trailhead, hikers will reach the Lake of Glass, an incredibly beautiful alpine lake with outstanding views of The Sharkstooth, Taylor Peak and Powell Peak.
 This lake is also sometimes referred to as Glass Lake.

 From here the trail becomes fairly rocky and rugged as it travels along the west side of the lake.
-To stay on the path you’ll have to pay a little bit closer attention.
+To stay on the path you'll have to pay a little bit closer attention.
 Just take your time and you should be able to stay on course without any problems.
-If you look straight ahead you can see the moraine that creates Sky Pond (see photo above).
+If you look straight ahead you'll be able to see the moraine that created Sky Pond (see photo above).